DustanBaker/DustanBaker/README.md

 - 👋 Hi, I’m @DustanBaker
 - 👀 I’m interested in Learning practicle software and applications.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Computer Science/Software Engeneering at SNHU.
-- 💞️ I’m looking to collaborate on small projects to use with rasberry pi and other small hardware.
+- 💞️ I’m looking to collaborate on small projects.
 - 📫 How to reach me dusty@dustybaker.us

 <!---